 How do I get paid?

 As an independent distributor you purchase product at cost and sell it to retail accounts at wholesale.
-Product has a markup of $.27 per unit purchased for existing corporate accounts.
-Current distributor receives an estimated gross profit of $1,414 per week not including rebates and incentives.
-Distributors are also free to add cash accounts and sell product to customers without existing Bon Appetit accounts.
+Product has a markup of $.27 per units purchased, plus additional bonus income.
+Current distributor receives an estimated gross profit of $1,732 per week.

 How much can I make?

-$1,414 per week is the routes weekly average, or a gross of $73,535 per year!
+$1,732 per week is the routes weekly average, or a gross of $90,097 per year!
 This number can be increased, by up selling within your designated territory, soliciting new accounts, and earning rebates and incentives from Bon Appetit.
 Route values can also be increased by new stores opening, new product lines being added, and simple inflation.
-There are at least 2 stores under construction that will be serviced by this route upon completion.

 Can I finance the route?